paras-a/Data-Structures-and-Algorithms/README.markdown

 ## Current Status
 As of August 7, 2025, the repository includes:
-- **Recursion**: Fully implemented with problems and solutions, including:
+- **[Recursion](Recursion)**: Fully implemented with problems and solutions, including:
   - Counting valid nested parentheses pairs.
   - Summing numbers in nested lists.
   - Counting non-overlapping substring occurrences.
   - More recursion-based problems with detailed explanations.
   - Unit test for the vast majority of the problems is available.
+  - Problems range from easy to moderate.
+  - Future updates will include more advanced recursion problems that require understanding and knowledge of algorithms for optimal implementation.

 Other data structures and algorithms listed below are planned for future development.
 Each topic will include a variety of problems with solutions, explanations, and, where applicable, unit tests to verify correctness.